Blog June 02, 2021 |

 The high quality of the profile data accounts for everything from individual consent status, to frequency of data updates, to identity resolution — all in support of your marketing programs: from lifecycle orchestration to behavioral segmentation.

-Look at the CDP Institute’s definition above: Modern CDPs need persistent profiles and a way to store that customer data persistently without exploding business costs.
+Consider the CDP Institute’s definition above: Modern CDPs require persistent profiles and a method for storing customer data persistently without incurring excessive business costs.

 Profile databases can translate attributes of an individual customer and store it persistently in the profile.
 This makes it possible to quickly and confidently query the data in support of a wide range of marketing activation use cases.